OpenNeuroDerivatives/ds002294-fmriprep/README.md

 # ds002294 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002294](https://openneuro.org/datasets/ds002294).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.3 on [ds002294](https://openneuro.org/datasets/ds002294).

 ## Methods